KarelKubat/smartlog/README.md

 - *Warnings are just informational messages that should stand out, like "your bank balance is dangerously low".
 They don't fix anything; the dangerous situation still needs to be handled by your program.*
 - *Fatals should not be used, except in the simplest of programs where it's ok to `exit(1)` and to abandon all running threads, pending file writes, etc..
 Programs that need cleanups should just issue a warning, and let the appropriate error bubble up to `main()` for handling.*

 Smartlog servers have a queue for incoming messages.
 When this queue fills up (i.e., messages are received faster than they are handled) then debug messages are discarded first.
 If the queue still fills up, informational messages are discarded.
-Received arnings and fatals are never discarded.
+Received warnings and fatals are never discarded.

 ### Client types